Wiki · Person · Last reviewed June 25, 2026

 Policy and Risk Management

-At Carnegie, Karnofsky wrote about "if-then commitments" for AI risk reduction: advance commitments by companies or governments that specify what protective measures should activate if models reach particular dangerous capabilities.
+At Carnegie, Karnofsky wrote about "if-then commitments" for AI risk reduction: advance commitments by companies, governments, or civil-society institutions that specify what protective measures should activate if models reach particular dangerous capabilities.
 The idea tries to prepare for uncertain risk without requiring policymakers to settle every technical dispute in advance.

 His Carnegie writing focused on catastrophic risks from future AI capabilities, including cyber offense and chemical or biological weapons assistance.
-He argued that the current generation of systems may not yet pose the most severe risks, while also stressing that capabilities could change quickly enough that waiting for certainty would leave too little time to prepare.
+He argued that current systems might not yet pose the most severe risks, while also stressing that capabilities could change quickly enough that waiting for certainty would leave too little time to prepare.

 Karnofsky also argued that AI risk management should be developed with the same ambition and urgency as AI products.
-That posture is important: safety work should not be a slow external appendix to a fast industry.
-It should iterate, test, learn, and build operational machinery at a pace comparable to the technology it is trying to govern.
+That posture is important for frontier AI safety frameworks: safety work should not be a slow external appendix to a fast industry.
+It should iterate, test, learn, build operational machinery, and preserve evidence quickly enough to affect training, deployment, and release decisions.

 Anthropic and Conflicts

 Karnofsky's later association with Anthropic places him inside the frontier-lab system his earlier work helped fund and scrutinize.
-Public biographies and reporting in 2025 described him as working on Anthropic's Responsible Scaling Policy and other preparations for highly advanced AI systems.
+Carnegie's public biography now says he is no longer with Carnegie California, while Berkman Klein Center's public profile describes him as a Member of Technical Staff at Anthropic focused on designing the company's Responsible Scaling Policy and preparing for highly advanced AI systems.

 Central Tensions